CloverCard/CloverTrainerUtils/readme.md

   <tr>
    <td>View Trainer Commands
    </td>
-   <td>/tutils commands list [start OR forfeit OR playerwins OR playerloses]
+   <td>/tutils commands list [start OR forfeit OR playerwins OR playerloses OR interact]
    </td>
    <td>Lists the commands that are performed after the specified event in order added.
    </td>